akyoto/q/docs/readme.md

 ```

 You need to create a file with the contents above and add execution permissions via `chmod +x`.
 Now you can run the script without an explicit compiler build.
 The generated machine code runs directly from RAM if the OS supports it.

+### Does it have a fast memory allocator?

+No, the current implementation is only temporary and it needs to be replaced with a faster one once the required language features have been implemented.

 ### Any security features?